sourmash-bio/sourmash/doc/tutorial-lemonade.md

 found 22 matches total;
 the recovered matches hit 5.3% of the abundance-weighted query
 ```
-which we discussed a little bit in lecture.
-Just to revisit,
+In this output:
 * the last column is the name of the matching GTDB genome
-* the first column is the estimated overlap between the metagenome and that genome, in number of k-mers
+* the first column is the estimated overlap between the metagenome and that genome, in base pairs (estimated from shared k-mers)
 * the second column, `p_query` is the percentage of metagenome k-mers (weighted by multiplicity) that match to the genome; this will approximate the percentage of _metagenome reads_ that will map to this genome, if you map.
 * the third column, `p_match`, is the percentage of the genome k-mers that are matched by the metagenome; this will approximate the percentage of _genome bases_ that will be covered by mapped reads;
-* the fourth column is the estimated abundance of this genome in the metagenome.
+* the fourth column is the estimated mean abundance of this genome in the metagenome.

 The other interesting number is here:
 >`the recovered matches hit 5.3% of the abundance-weighted query`